Outrider305/Trident_Nevermore_Bed_Mount/README.md

 Total redesign of my original Nevermore Spacer Mount for Voron Tridents.
 This version utilizes it's own modded V5 Duo plenum and cartridges with a third set of magnets.
 I found that any slight bump or the occasional z-hop with the original parts would cause a cartridge loaded with carbon to fall off the plenum.
 Hopefully the added magents will solve that problem.

 <img src="Images/V1_V2_comparison.JPEG" width="700">
-*Original mount LEFT, New mount Right*
+*Original mount left, new mount right.*

 Intake orientation for the Nevermore has been inverted to draw cooler air from below the bed.
 This will help extend the use life of the carbon,<a href="https://discord.com/channels/1017933489779245137/1018610421311225966/1036338929097523210"> per this post on the Nevermore Discord. </a>